 The players receive Orders from 'The Admiralty' in the form of chits drawn into their 'hands'.
 These chits are (usually) deployed secretly to indicate the specific forces that will carry out the Order.
 This mechanism is another means of regulating the players' activities without resorting to tedious plotted movement.

 Each game-Year has SIXTEEN (16) Turns.
-Every FOUR (4) Turns is a Quarterly Turn.
-Quarterly Turn mark the Seasons and are frequently benchmarks for assessing the strategic situation.
+Every FOURTH (4th) Turn is a Quarterly Turn.
+Quarterly Turns mark the Seasons and are frequently benchmarks for assessing the strategic situation.
 This last is influenced by the Orders Executed by the players.
-At the end of the Year, the players tally their successful and unsuccessful Orders from the previous SIXTEEN (16) Turns, and compare the totals.
+At the end of each Quarter, the players tally their successful and unsuccessful Orders from the previous FOUR (4) Turns, and compare the totals.
 This will result in one player gaining victory points - called Prestige - and the other player (possibly) losing them.

 Prestige can also be awarded directly (by sinking ships, for example).
 At the end of the game the player with the most Prestige wins.
 A player may win the game even though the strategic situation looks bad for his side - grand strategy is not his concern, promotion and preferment is.

 Sea Lords was originally intended to complement RSG's Lace Wars system for operational land warfare.
-Therefore, although each Sea Lords game is complete in itself, the rules also permit full integration with any companion Lace Wars game, should there be one.
+Therefore, although each Sea Lords game is complete in itself, the rules will also permit full integration with any companion Lace Wars game, should there be one, with a minimum of special rules.